-Similarly, the ChromaID technology can, for example effectively differentiate and identify different brands of clear vodkas that appear identical to the human eye.
+Similarly, the ChromaID technology can, for example, effectively differentiate and identify different brands of clear vodkas that appear identical to the human eye.
 By extension, this same technology could identify pure water from water with contaminants present.
 It could provide real time detection of liquid medicines such as morphine that have been adulterated or compromised.
 It could detect if jet fuel has water contamination present.
 It could determine when it is time to change oil in a deep fat fryer.
 These are but a few of the potential applications of the ChromaID technology based upon extensions of its ability to identify different liquids.

 The AI Deep Learning Platform is an enabling technology which can identify patterns from data gathered from both the Bio-RFID and ChromaID platform technologies.
-The AI Deep Learning Platform is critical to the Company's ability to identify accurately blood glucose levels and other analytes in the human body.
+The AI Deep Learning Platform is critical to the Company's ability to accurately identify blood glucose levels and other analytes in the human body.
 Over time, utilizing our AI Deep Learning Platform we plan to develop analytics which, when using data collected from our sensors, will provide useful information on health and wellness to end users, and potentially lead to what the Company calls "Predictive Health."
 In addition to identifying patterns, the inverse is also possible as the Company's AI Deep Learning Platform can also create patterns in the form of 3D graphical images.
-That activity has found its first form in the work of the Company's subsidiary, AI Mind, Inc., to generate beautiful 3D graphical images which were sold as NFTs providing revenue in the first quarter of fiscal year 2022, as reported in the Company's recently filed Form 8-K and press release.
-The Company believes there will be future revenue generation from the sale of NFTs and from other applications of its AI Deep Learning Platform.
-Does the company still expect future revenue generation from sale of NFTs?
-Suggest replacing with this to be consistent with other areas of the document - We plan to explore other opportunities to monetize its AI Deep Learning Platform over time.
+That activity has found its first form in the work of the Company's subsidiary, AI Mind, Inc., to generate 3D graphical images which were sold as NFTs providing revenue in the first quarter of fiscal year 2022, as reported in the Company's recently filed Form 8-K and press release.
+We plan to explore other opportunities to monetize its AI Deep Learning Platform over time.

 The cornerstone of a company with a foundational platform technology is its intellectual property portfolio.
 We have pursued an active intellectual property strategy which includes focus on patents where appropriate and a diligent protection of trade secrets.
-The Company has been granted 20 patents and 6 design patents.
+The Company has been granted 25 patents and 13 design patents.
 We currently have a number of patents pending and continue, on a regular basis, the filing of new patents.
 We possess all right, title and interest to the issued patents.